HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: Introduction

-\begin{itemize} \item We develop HeaRT, a novel analytically-guided multi-level, agentic reasoning framework that performs top-down KCL- and graph-guided circuit decomposition with hierarchical organization, followed by bottom-up, context-aware knowledge consolidation into a persistent hierarchical knowledge graph that anchors subsequent LLM reasoning.
+\begin{itemize} \item We develop HeaRT, a multi-level agentic reasoning framework that performs graph-guided top-down circuit decomposition with hierarchical organization, followed by bottom-up knowledge consolidation into a hierarchical circuit reasoning tree, enabling structured, context-aware LLM reasoning for AMS design tasks.

-\item We introduce a task-specific, rank-based retrieval mechanism that selects and plugs in suitable topologies for context-aware, performance-driven reconfiguration and sizing refinement, while maintaining electrical correctness.